whyisthesheep/panic/README.md

 The scariest AUR Helper.

 ## Details
 Panic is a simple AUR/pacman wrapper made with python.
-This is not supposed to be a replacement for anything it's more of a proof of concept for a fully featured AUR helper I could make.
+This is not supposed to be a replacement for anything it's more of a proof of concept for a fully featured AUR helper I might make.

 ## Installation